by Bennett Z. Kobb, with illustrations by Chris Kalnick

 Sooner or later you may wonder if there is more to your being than walking meat and 57-60% water.
 Nothing prevents you from investigating your personal infinity when you are ready to do so.

-I can't do lotus pose, burmese pose, seiza pose or the drunken monkey postures.
+I can't do lotus pose, burmese pose or seiza pose.
 Will this keep me from meditating?

-No. Nada Yoga can be practiced in comfortable sitting or standing positions.
+No. Nada Yoga can be practiced in comfortable positions.
 The book describes several of these.

 I find it difficult to clear my mind.
 Will I have a hard time with this?

-A clear mind is a byproduct of meditation and not a requirement.
+A clear mind is a byproduct of meditation and not a requirement to start.